jina-ai/jina/docs/fundamentals/architecture-overview.md

 - **Gateway**: Gateway is a service started by the Flow which is responsible for exposing the `HTTP`, `WebSocker` or `gRPC` endpoints to the client, and keeps knowledge of the topology of the Flow to guarantee that the `docs` are processed by the Executors in the proper order.
 It communicates with the Deployments via `gRPC`

-- **Deployment**: Deployment is an abstraction around Executor that lets the `Gateway` communicate with an Executor abstracting their internal replication details.
+- **Deployment**: Deployment is an abstraction around Executor that lets the `Gateway` communicate with an Executor.
+It encapsulates and abstracts internal replication details.

 - **Pod**: A Pod is a simple abstraction over a runtime that runs any Jina service, bet it a process, a docker container, or a Kubernetes Pod.